Guaranteed efficient energy estimation of quantum many-body Hamiltonians using ShadowGrouping: Proof of Proposition

-\underline{Input:} \begin{compactenum} \item A set of weighted Pauli strings $\mc{O} = \Set{(O^{(i)},h_i)}_{i\in [M]}$ (comprising a Hamiltonian \eqref{eq:Hamiltonian}) \item Measurement budget $N$ \end{compactenum}
+Input: \begin{compactenum} \item A set of weighted Pauli strings $\mc{O} = \Set{(O^{(i)},h_i)}_{i\in [M]}$ (comprising a Hamiltonian \eqref{eq:Hamiltonian}) \item Measurement budget $N$ \end{compactenum}

-\underline{Output:}
+Output:

 where $N_i(\mc{Q}) = \sum_{j=1}^{N} g(O^{(i)},\mc{Q}_j)$.
-The corresponding decision version of the problem is to decided for a threshold value $t \in \RR$ as an additional input whether or not the optimal value is $\sum_{i=1}^M f_{\abs{h_i}}(N_i(\mc{Q_\mathrm{opt}})) \leq t$. \end{problem} The minimization of the right-hand side of \cref{eq:vector_bernstein} is one of the instantiations of \cref{def:best_allocation_set}.
-The function family $f_\alpha$ is derived in more detail in \cref{subsec:Bernstein_weight_function} -- in essence, we ensure that the right-hand side of \cref{eq:best_allocation_set_target} is nothing but $\norm{\vec{h'}}_{\ell_1}$ from \cref{eq:vector_bernstein}.
-However, this problem class potentially includes other tail bounds as long as they decrease strictly monotonously with each of the $N_i$ and are convex (see also \cref{subsec:comparison_derandomization} for another tight tail bound which is less tight).
+The corresponding decision version of the problem is to decide for a threshold value $t \in \RR$ as an additional input whether the optimal value is $\sum_{i=1}^M f_{\abs{h_i}}(N_i(\mc{Q_\mathrm{opt}})) \leq t$. \end{problem} The minimization of the right-hand side of \cref{eq:vector_bernstein} is one of the instantiations of \cref{def:best_allocation_set}.
+The function family $f_\alpha$ is derived in more detail around \cref{eq:target_Bernstein_bound} -- in essence, we ensure that the right-hand side of \Scref{eq:best_allocation_set_target} is nothing but $\norm{\vec{h'}}_{\ell_1}$ from \cref{eq:vector_bernstein}.
+However, this problem class potentially includes other tail bounds as long as they decrease strictly monotonously with each of the $N_i$ and are convex (see also \cref{tab:comparison_bounds} for another tail bound which is less tight).
 Now, we prove that BEST-ALLOCATION-SET is \NP-hard in the number of qubits $n$.
-To this end, we find a polynomial time many-one reduction from the \NP-hard MIN-GROUPING~\cite{Wu2021OverlappedGroupingA} to BEST-ALLOCATION-SET in the following. \begin{proposition} \Cref{def:best_allocation_set} is \begin{compactenum}[a)] \item \NP-complete. \item \NP-complete, even when restricted to $N = 1$. \end{compactenum} \end{proposition} \begin{proof} The decision version of BEST-ALLOCATION-SET is in \NP: given any $\mc{Q} \in (\mc{P}^n)^{N}$, we can efficiently calculate the argument of the right-hand side of \cref{eq:best_allocation_set_target} (because the $f_{\abs{h_i}}$ can be evaluated in polynomial time) and compare it to the threshold value $t \in \RR$.
+To this end, we find a polynomial time many-one reduction from the \NP-hard MIN-GROUPING~\cite{Wu2021OverlappedGroupingA} to BEST-ALLOCATION-SET in the following. \begin{proposition} \Cref{def:best_allocation_set} is \begin{compactenum}[a)] \item \NP-complete. \item \NP-complete, even when restricted to $N = 1$. \end{compactenum} \end{proposition} \begin{proof} The decision version of BEST-ALLOCATION-SET is in \NP: given any $\mc{Q} \in (\mc{P}^n)^{N}$, we can efficiently calculate the argument of the right-hand side of \Scref{eq:best_allocation_set_target} (because the $f_{\abs{h_i}}$ can be evaluated in polynomial time) and compare it to the threshold value $t \in \RR$.

 BEST-ALLOCATION-SET is also \NP-hard (\cref{prop:hardness_allocation_set}\ref{item:completeness}) since we can find a polynomial time many-one reduction from MIN-GROUPING: We are given a collection of Pauli observables $\Set{O^{(i)}}_{i\in [M]}$ and a threshold value $\eta \in \NN$ for the number of groups.
 We now construct the corresponding weights by inspecting the functions $f_\alpha$.
 The key idea is to choose the weights in such a way that the minimization of the target function~\eqref{eq:best_allocation_set_target} requires each observable to have at least one compatible measurement.
 Let $\Delta_\alpha(x) = f_\alpha(x+1) - f_\alpha(x)$ be the slope of the secant between $x$ and $x+1$.
 Because of convexity and monotony, we have that $\Delta_\alpha(0) / \Delta_\alpha(1) > 0$.
 Moreover, we have that $\Delta_\alpha(1) \leq f_\alpha(1) = L_\alpha$ as $f_\alpha$ is non-negative.
 Thus,